muffpy/symbolic-differentiator/README.md

   (+ (* a (+ (* x 1) (* 1 x))) (* 0 (* x x)))
   (+ (+ (* b 1) (* 0 x)) 0))
 ```
 This is albeit correct but clearly an unsimplified mess.
 To fix this, we remember that the derivative rules are _abstracted_ away from the representation of the expressions by interface procedures such as `constant?`, `make-sum`, `product?` and so on.
-Thus, we can change the constructords and selectors without changing `deriv`.
+Thus, we can change the constructors and selectors without changing `deriv`.

 While making a sum, that if both summands are numbers, make-sum will add them and return their sum.
 Also, if one of the summands is 0, then make-sum will return the other summand -
 ```